NicolasSalgado/Earthquake_moon_project/readme.md

 There is not a more perfect measurement of an “actual external gravity” than the phases of the moon.
 When the sun, the moon and the Earth are in syzygy , “actual external gravity” is at maximum and very well measured.
 It is unfortunate that 50 years of data amounts to less than 3 Earth/moon/sun perigean cycles each lasting 18.6 years.
 Contrast this to the well measured, almost 300 years of 25 solar cycles each lasting approximately 11 years.

 Carlo Doglioni, notes in Polarized Plate tectonics, that it is an Earth’s scale phenomenology, and the energy necessary for its existence is not concentrated in limited zones (e.g., subduction zones), but it is contemporaneously distributed all over the whole Earth’s lithosphere, like the Earth’s rotation.
 Romashkova (2009) has recently shown how the planet seismicity indicates that the Earth’s lithosphere can be considered as a single whole.
 Only the global seismicity follows the Gutenberg-Richter law, while this simple relation does not hold when considering smaller portions of the Earth (Molchan, Kronrod, & Panza, 1997; Nekrasova & Kossobokov, 2006).
 The only mechanism that acts globally on the lithosphere and mantle is the Earth’s rotation.
+We also propose that the gravitational effects of the sun and the moon act globally on the Earth’s lithosphere and mantle as evidenced by this data analysis project.

 <!--AND THE MOON AND SUN-->

-Based on the previous discussions, the observed phenomenology of plate tectonics confirms mantle convection, (there are waves on the ocean thus the ocean makes waves) but it appears to be governed from the top, i.e., an astronomically sheared lithosphere travels westward along the TE, facilitated by the decoupling allowed by the presence, at the top of the asthenosphere, of a continuous global flow within the Earth low-viscosity LVZ that is in superadiabatic conditions (Figure 86).
+Doglioni continues in Polarized Plate Tectonics that based on the previous discussions, the observed phenomenology of plate tectonics confirms mantle convection, (there are waves on the ocean thus the ocean makes waves) but it appears to be governed from the top, i.e., an astronomically sheared lithosphere travels westward along the TE, facilitated by the decoupling allowed by the presence, at the top of the asthenosphere, of a continuous global flow within the Earth low-viscosity LVZ that is in superadiabatic conditions (Figure 86).
 Doglioni continues with, “The tidal forces are too small to generate earthquakes within continental areas, and for this reason they have been disregarded for long time.”
-Continental Clusters 58, 40, 18, 9, 16, 35, 22, 39,
+This data analysis project demonstrates clearly that the tidal forces of the sun and moon do generate earthquakes within continental  areas as evidenced by the illuminated fraction graphs of the  continental clusters 58, 40, 18, 9, 16, 35, 22, 39.
+## 2.0 Source Data

+For Lunar data we employ the spreadsheet created by Jurgen Giesen, GeoAstro.de/moonpos which uses the astronomical algorithms by Jean Meeus.
+These algorithms provide calculations for daily lunar phase, distance and declination for any year between 1950 and 2050.

+For earthquake data we use the United States Geological Survey (USGS) database of all earthquakes on the globe Earth greater than 4,5 magnitude.
+To date there have been more than 264.000 earthquakes 4,5 mag and greater since the first of January 1973.
+This provides for a very thorough snapshot of the current state of lithosphere movement of the Earth.

-## 1.0 Directory Project
+## 3.0 Directory Project

 ```
 📦 Earthquake_project